microsoft/FeatureManagement-Dotnet/examples/BlazorServerApp/README.md

 1. Set the project as the startup project.
 2. Run the project.
-3. Enter a username and login.
+3. Enter a username and click the login button.

 ### About the App